 Demographically, the City of Vision has become younger, and while it still attracts retirees, its growth is primarily attributable to first-time buyers moving to Rio Rancho for the quality of life advantages it offers (even without fishing and camping).
 Among the most apparent vestiges of the New York lifestyle in Rio Rancho is the sheer number of high quality pizzerias, many of them which launched years after the peak migration of New Yorkers.

 In February, 2013, Davido’s moved to a more centrally located location in Rio Rancho.
-Now situated on heavily trafficked Southern Boulevard, Davido’s now occupies the space previously occupied by Dagmar’s Restaurant & Strudel Haus and prior to that Rocco’s Pizzeria.
+Now situated on heavily trafficked Southern Boulevard, Davido’s occupies the space previously called home by Dagmar’s Restaurant & Strudel Haus and prior to that Rocco’s Pizzeria.
 All vestiges of Dagmar’s are completely gone.
 In terms of ambiance, you can probably describe Davido’s as “utilitarian.”
 With only one two-person table for diners to sit, it’s designed as a take-out and delivery operation.
 Utilitarian does not, however, mean impersonal.
 Davido’s remains a family-owned, family-operated restaurant run by a very nice family which appreciates your business.

 No pizza menu would be complete without a pizza adorned solely with cheese.
 Some purists will argue that the crusty canvas needs no other topping.
 Davido’s cheese pizza is very good.
 Sauce is slathered on generously, but not so much that it overwhelms the rest of the pizza.
 The crust is chewy and pliable; you can easily fold it over vertically the way some New Yorkers like to eat their pizzas.
 A combination pizza I recommend with great enthusiasm includes green chile, black olives, sausage, white onions and garlic.
 Davido’s uses a garlic paste instead of minced garlic, but it’s got plenty of garlicky zest.
 The green chile would barely register on any piquancy scale, but it has a nice flavor.
 The sausage has nearly as much piquant bite as does the green chile.

 2418 Southern Blvd